 A relaxed stroll through Pont Felin Gat in Carmarthenshire can be completed in around an hour and a half.
 Here you will see the National Botanic Gardens and a breathtaking waterfall, as well as ancient woodland flowers.

 With various ascents available for the beginner to the experienced walker Snowdon is a marvellous mountain to climb, or you could just get the train up!
 Moel Siabod, the Nantlle Ridge and the Glyders also offer fabulous walks.
+Be aware that Snowdon can get extremely busy at peak times so if it's solitude you're after it isn't always the best option.

-Lake Bala, Wales
+Lake Bala, Gwynedd

 Lake Bala, or Llyn Tegid as it is known in Welsh, sits proudly in the Snowdonia National Park and lies just a short distance from the town from which it takes its name.